 One of my very favorite parts of attending the Gluten Free expo was meeting two authors who have written children’s books about Celiac disease.
 When my son was first diagnosed with all of his food allergies many years ago, there were not many books on the market to comfort him or to explain food allergies to his friends and classmates.

-First I met Heather Spergel, the very talented children’s author of books like NiNi Spergelini: Guitar-Ific!, and the adorable Gabi Babaroni series.
+First I met Heather Spergel, the very talented children’s author of books like the Gabi Babaroni series.
 Her books are creative, descriptive, poignant.
 The title of her new book, Free To Be–Gluten-Free!, may feel familiar to people of a certain age.
 (Ahem.
 Who remembers Free to be You and Me?)
 This beautiful story tells the tale about gluten intolerance and food allergies through the eyes of a young boy.
 The character is based on Spergel’s own son who lives with Celiac disease.
 Once the boy in the story gets rid of the gluten monster, he learns that living gluten-free can be both fun and tasty too.
 Of the few children’s books out there about the topic of food allergies, most are written for toddlers.
 There are even recipes and gluten-free tips included!
 This book is age appropriate for kids who are a little older too.
-Free To Be–Gluten-Free! is magically illustrated by Anita Martino and retails on Amazon for $16.17.
+Free To Be–Gluten-Free! is magically illustrated by Anita Martino and retails on Amazon for about $16.17.

 I also had the opportunity to meet the very spunky Elena Torsiello, author of Willie Villie Meets Casey Kramps in Sprueville.
 Having been diagnosed at the age of 40 with Celiac disease, Torsiello hopes to generate awareness so that others do not have to endure the same long term suffering as she did.
 This story creatively tells the tale of Casey Kramps, a boy who has celiac disease.
 Casey meets goes on a wild adventure with his new friend who teaches him what it means to be gluten-free and how with just a few small changes to his diet he can live a healthy and happy life.
-This adorable book retails for $14.39 on Amazon.
+This adorable book retails for about $14.39 on Amazon.

 If you have a child with Celiac disease or if your child has any friends with the autoimmune disorder, I highly recommend getting a copy of these books, because I know firsthand how helpful books like these can be for children who have this difficult-to-explain disease.
 Both authors graciously gave me a copy of their book for review, which I am happily donating to my son’s elementary school so that all children can learn what it means to be gluten-free.